 ABTA is the Association of British Travel Agents which is an organisation that ensures quality service through its code of conduct and financial protection for holidaymakers in the event a travel company goes out of business.

-Perfect Stays® is not a travel agency or airline and therefore is not a member of either body.
-We do, however, protect our customers’ card payments through a secure Worldpay account and we are a member of the Holiday Home Association.
+Perfect Stays® isn't a travel agency or airline and therefore isn't a member of either body.
+We do, however, protect our customers’ card payments through a secure Worldpay account and we're a member of the Holiday Home Association.
 Please see above for further details on Worldpay.